sdss/sdss_brain/docs/sphinx/tools.rst

 Convenience Tools
 -----------------

-`sdss_brain` offers starter tools that can be further customized and subclassed to enable enhancements specific to the science domain.
+`sdss_brain` offers starter tools, based off the ``Brain``, that can be further customized and subclassed to enable enhancements specific to the science domain.

 Spectral Data
 ^^^^^^^^^^^^^